ebrunet28/MultiDecoder-DPRNN/README.md

 - [ ] separate output folder for each config
 - [ ] implement debug mode in code, not from hardcoded separate dataset path

-### This is the repository for multi-decoder DPRNN, submitted to ICASSP 2021
+### This is the repository for multi-decoder DPRNN, submitted to ICASSP 2021.
+It deals with source separation with variable number of speakers.
+It has 98.5% accuracy in speaker number of selection, which is much higher than all previous SOTA methods.
 paper link: https://arxiv.org/abs/2011.12022